 WordPress is the most popular when it comes to out-of-the-box CMS systems.
 It’s ‘out there’ for all to see, and because of that, it’s prone to targeting by automated bots.
 While security patches are released for open-source CMS systems, there are numerous websites using the same code – making it easier for hackers to find a way in.
 According to Security Intelligence, “All the big names, including WordPress, Drupal and Joomla, were targeted in 2014, resulting in thousands of breaches that opened back doors, uploaded Trojans and created large-scale botnets for denial-of-service (DoS) attacks.”
 And according to The Register, at least 15,769 WordPress sites were compromised in 2016.

-By comparison, custom CMS systems are not common targets and offer a far greater degree of security options out the box, usually undergoing penetration testing as standard.Timely Troubleshooting.
+By comparison, custom CMS systems are not common targets and offer a far greater degree of security options out the box, usually undergoing penetration testing as standard.Standard CMS Systems.

-Taking all this into consideration, while open-source CMS systems can be hugely advantageous for many businesses in saving development time, if your company requires true customisation, ultimate flexibility and robust security, it’s well worth investigating whether a bespoke CMS would fit your requirements better.
+Taking all this into consideration, while free open-source standard CMS systems can be hugely advantageous for many businesses in saving development time, if your company requires true customisation, ultimate flexibility and robust security, it’s well worth investigating whether a bespoke CMS would fit your requirements and meet your organisations needs better.

 If you are looking for rapid growth and you are also the very best in the world at what you do, passionate, full of energy and bold or a captain of industry of a leading or seriously ambitious challenger business or brand - get in touch to find out more ›